KPCOFGS/Bun_Version_Manager/README.md

 # Bun Version Manager

 Bun Version Manager (BVM) is a Python script designed to manage different versions of the .bun package manager on Unix-like systems.
-It allows you to add, delete, switch between, and list installed .bun versions conveniently from the command line.
+It allows you to add, delete, switch between, list installed, and browse .bun versions conveniently from the command line.

 ## Features
 * Add Version: Download and install a specific version of .bun into a designated directory.